BlackHawk616/J.A.R.V.I.S/README.md

 3. **Update the Automation Scripts:**
     - Replace the default coordinates in the scripts with the coordinates obtained from the tool.

-## 🤝 Contributing
+## Contributing

-Contributions are what make the open source community such an amazing place to learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.

-1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request
+We welcome contributions to make JARVIS even more powerful!
+Please read our [Contributing Guidelines](CONTRIBUTING.md) and [Code of Conduct](CODE_OF_CONDUCT.md) for more details.

-## 📄 License
+## License

-Distributed under the MIT License.
-See `LICENSE` for more information.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

 ---

-Feel free to customize further according to your project's specifics and preferences.
-This markdown should give your repository a professional and attractive look.
+Thank you for visiting our repository!
+Feel free to reach out and connect.
+Let's build and innovate together! 🚀